 Microsoft SQL Server database mirroring is a primarily software solution for increasing database availability.
 It's implemented on a per-database basis and works only with databases that use the full recovery model.
 Database mirroring works with any supported database compatibility level.
 Database mirroring maintains two copies of a single database that must reside on different server instances of SQL Server Database Engine.
 Typically, these server instances reside on computers in different locations.
 One server instance serves the database to clients (the principal server).

 The other instance acts as a hot or warm standby server (the mirror server), depending on the configuration and state of the mirroring session.
-When a database mirroring session is synchronized, database mirroring provides a hot standby server that supports rapid failover without a loss of data from committed transactions.
+When a database mirroring session is synchronised, database mirroring provides a hot standby server that supports rapid failover without a loss of data from committed transactions.
 When the session is not synchronized, the mirror server is typically available as a warm standby server (with possible data loss).
 Mirroring provides availability support by sending transactions directly from a principal database and server to a mirror database and server when the transaction log buffer for the principal database is written to disk.
 High-availability database mirroring involves three server instances: a principal, a mirror, and a witness.
 The witness server enables SQL Server to automatically fail over from the principal server to the mirror server in case the principal server goes down.
 Failover from the principal database to the mirror database typically takes only seconds.

 Benefits of Database Mirroring: